Plug-ins for Mac

 Split - Distributes notes from chords on one staff to multiple staves.

-From Layers - Distributes layers to individual one-layered staves.
+Split from Layers - Distributes layers to individual one-layered staves.

 Swap - Swaps the contents of the top and bottom staff in the selection.